Myrmecoman/Unity-GPU-Vegetation-Instancer-HDRP_URP/README.md

 It consists in 2 main scripts :

 - GrassInstancer.cs : in charge of displaying large amounts of grass (up to millions) using a custom shader and GPU indirect rendering.
+Currently the shader is bugged.

 ![GrassInstancer](./grassInstancer.png?raw=true "GrassInstancer")